CodeSlicing/pure-swift-ui-design/README.md

 ## Contact

 You can contact me on Twitter [@CodeSlice][codeslice-twitter].
-Happy to hear suggestions for improving the package, or feature requests.
-I've probably made a few boo boos along the way, so I'm open to course correction.
-I won't be open-sourcing the project for the moment since I simply don't have time to administer PRs at this point, though I do intend to do so in the future if there's enough interest.
+Happy to hear suggestions for improving the package, mistakes I've made, or feature requests.
+I won't be open-sourcing the project at this time since I don't have time to administer PRs, I'm afraid.

 <!---
  external links: